A Brittany Tale: The Fright

 After a few blocks I climbed onto the ramparts just as the blue sky was being overwhelmed by billowing smoke-like clouds.
 Wind roughened the sea.
 A mist enveloped me, then a light rain fell, but it only lasted several minutes before giving way to clear sky, until the smoky and darkening clouds reappeared as if out of nowhere, renewing the cycle of mist and rain before the return of a sky so startling blue that I thought this time it was meant to last through the day.

 Across the estuary I spied the seaside promenade of Dinard that I’d walked along several times over the previous two days.
 The moment had come, I thought, to settle on the topic for an article.
 I’d lost the wave of feelings and thoughts of the crossing—something about freedom and possibility.
 I now had nearly the same view as from the ferry, yet the rocks, the sea, the sky, appealingly forceful and unstable as they were, now seemed more inevitable than promising.
 I tried to think of what I found especially interesting about Dinard or now Saint Malo.
 Interesting—such a bland word.
 Looking for “interesting” suggested boredom.
 I lifted my phone to photograph the statues on the ramparts of the navigator-explorer Jacques Cartier and the corsair Robert Surcouf and, beyond the ramparts, the island where writer-politician François-René de Chateaubriand was buried.
 Maybe the life or deeds of one or two of them could form the subject of an eventual article.
-Was anyone interested in these historical figures?
+Yet was anyone interested in these historical figures?
 I wasn’t.
 Anyway, I didn’t care to think about researching anything.
 What was left of them but statues for tourists to photograph?
 And here I was doing just that: taking pictures and making sweeping videos, recording what I saw, without particular interest or attention.

 It made me feel like a bored tourist, looking for something to be “interesting.”
 Was I bored, already, with Saint Malo—rather, with myself in Saint Malo?
 Did I need to create anything at all from the weekend beyond my immediate enjoyment and thoughts, my time with friends, my encounter with the coast?
 I put away my phone, telling myself that I’d rather just walk, visit and explore than think that my footsteps or my surroundings needed to be organized thematically.
 No one was actually waiting for an article from me about Dinard or Saint Malo, or about Brittany at all for that matter.
 The prospect of not writing one, however, felt now like a failing given my earlier intent.
 But why feel married to intentions?
-If the original intent no longer inspired me then… Yet I was a travel writer—was I still?.
-And here I was.
+If the original intent no longer inspired me then… Yet I was a travel writer—was I still?—and here I was.

 I am here, I thought.
 I took in the view of the rugged coast, the powerful seascapes, the rocky outposts, the innumerable skies.
 I wanted to go out on the beach and down to the water.